Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 Eliminate hydration mismatches by shifting theme evaluation to a blocking, pre-hydration execution context.
 Follow this implementation pattern:

-1. Inject a Blocking Inline Script: Place a synchronous <script> in <head> before any framework hydration scripts.
-This script must evaluate prefers-color-scheme or read a server-injected cookie.
+Place a synchronous <script> in <head> before any framework hydration scripts.
+This script evaluates prefers-color-scheme or reads a server-injected cookie and applies the result before a single frame paints.

 <script>